smirrebinx/project-final-project-api-backend/README.md

 The key features of this booking application include:

 User registration and login: Users can create new accounts and log in to access the application.

 Secure password storage: User passwords are encrypted using bcrypt before being stored in the database.

 Input validation: The backend API performs validation on user input and returns appropriate error messages if validation fails.

 Authentication: Once logged in, users can access authenticated endpoints and perform various actions within the application, including booking a treatment, providing details for the treatment, canceling bookings, and updating their contact information.

-Tools: MongoDB, Mongoose, Express, MongoDB Compass, MongoDB Atlas, Google Cloud.
+Tech stack: MongoDB, Mongoose, Express, MongoDB Compass, MongoDB Atlas, Google Cloud.

 ## Installation and Usage Instructions
 To set up and run the project, follow these steps: